 Brexit risks for pensions

-Last week, when Airbus made a statement seen by the markets to be detrimental for the UK, Sterling dropped by almost 1.5% in a single day.
-Thankfully, for UK expats who rely on a stable Euro:Sterling rate to maintain the value of their pensions, the rate has crept back to where it was previously.
+Airbus recently made a statement that was seen by the markets to be detrimental for the UK; Sterling dropped by almost 1.5% in a single day.
+Thankfully, for UK expats who rely on a stable Euro:Sterling rate to maintain the value of their pensions, the rate has recovered some of these losses.
 However, the warning signs are there.

 Personal financial planning is similar in many respects.
 We all like certainty; investment markets behaving themselves at all times, currency exchange rates being stable, tax rates being reasonable and inflation under control.
 Over in the real world, however, we rarely experience such ‘Goldilocks’ economic conditions and have to regularly adapt to changing circumstances.